datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions
 - It prints lines 3-5 of `somefile.txt` and halts.
 - It prints lines 3-5 of `somefile.txt` and waits for more input.
-- It prints the last 3 lines of `somefile.txt` and halts.
 - It prints the last 3 lines of `somefile.txt` and waits for more input.

 *** =hint